sw-li/excel-react-template/README.md

 ### Modifying Styles

-The template included MUI package.
+The template includes the MUI package.
 Feel free to use customized styling methods.

 ---